ropensci/roweb3/content/blog/2021-01-26-http-testing-book/index.Rmd

 More and more R packages access resources on the web, and play crucial roles in workflows.
 Examples from the [rOpenSci suite of packages](/packages/all/) include [rromeo](https://docs.ropensci.org/rromeo/), [GSODR](https://docs.ropensci.org/GSODR/), [qualtRics](https://docs.ropensci.org/qualtRics/), [rnassqs](https://docs.ropensci.org/rnassqs/), and many, many others.
 Like for all other packages, appropriate unit testing can make them more robust.
-Their unit testing brings special challenges: dependence of tests on a good internet connection, testing in the absence of authentication secrets, etc.
+However, unit testing of these packages can bring special challenges: dependence of tests on a good internet connection, testing in the absence of authentication secrets, etc.
 Having tests fail due to resources being down or slow, during development or on CRAN, means a time loss for everyone involved (slower development, messages from CRAN).
 Although many packages accessing remote resources are well tested, there used to be a lack of resources around best practices...
 But now there is one great information source, our [HTTP testing in R](https://books.ropensci.org/http-testing/) online book! :tada: